6. How we select scholars

 We also aim for a balanced mix of women and men scholars.

-In general we do not support applicants who with to do post-graduate qualifications which are not listed in the levels of study available for their country.
+In general we do not support applicants who wish to do post-graduate qualifications which are not listed in the levels of study available for their country.

 We select people with the following characteristics